dwavesystems/dwave-ocean-sdk/docs/concepts/variables.rst

   set ``{red, green, blue, yellow}``, represented by the dimod :class:`~dimod.Vartype` class :class:`~dimod.Vartype.INTEGER`.

-  Typically used for applications that optimize over several distinct options?
+  Typically used for applications that optimize over several distinct options;
-  For example,
+  for example,

   - Which shift should employee X work?
   - Should the state be colored red, blue, green or yellow?